 Ensure you can keep living your life even when you’re not earning.

 Income protection provides regular payments whilst you’re unable to work.
-Most New Zealanders are only entitled to five paid sick days a year, so long term sickness or disability poses a real threat to your financial well being.
+Most New Zealanders are only entitled to ten paid sick days a year, so long term sickness or disability poses a real threat to your financial well being.

 Whether you work for someone else or own a business, illness, injust and disability cover can take care of debt repayments whilst you recover.